Introduction to Handbook

 The Routledge Handbook of the Computational Mind reflects these historical dynamics, engages with recent developments, and highlights future vistas.
 It provides readers with a comprehensive, state-of-the-art treatment of the history, foundations, challenges, applications, and prospects of computational ideas for understanding mind, brain, and behavior.

 The thirty-five chapters of the Handbook are organized into four sections: ‘History and future directions’, ‘Types of computing’, ‘Foundations and challenges’, and ‘Applications’.
-Although each of the thirty-five chapters in the volume stands alone and provides readers with understanding of a specific aspect of the computational mind, there are several common threads that contribute to the narrative coherence of the Handbook.
+Although each chapter stands alone and provides readers with understanding of a specific aspect of the computational mind, there are several common threads that contribute to the narrative coherence of the volume.
 Some of these threads indicate a departure from past directions; others maintain aspects of the heritage of classical ideas about computation and the mind.
 We survey these briefly below.

-An important thread that is continuous with the origin of CTM is that theorists should engage with the details of actual scientific practice.
-In the Preface of The Language of Thought, Jerry Fodor explains that he had two reasons to address the question of how the mind works: first, ‘the question of how the mind works is profoundly interesting, and the best psychology we have is ipso facto the best answer that is currently available.
+An important thread that is continuous with the origin of CTM is that theorists engage with the details of actual scientific practice.
+In the Preface to The Language of Thought, Jerry Fodor explains that he had two reasons for addressing the question of how the mind works: first, ‘the question of how the mind works is profoundly interesting, and the best psychology we have is ipso facto the best answer that is currently available.
 Second, the best psychology we have is still research in progress, and I am interested in the advancement of that research.’
 (1975, viii).
-These two considerations also animate the contributions of this Handbook.
+These two considerations also animate the contributors to this Handbook.
 Authors rely on the best theories and evidence from the computational sciences to address questions about how the mind works.
 They also aim to advance research in these sciences by clarifying foundational concepts, illuminating links between apparently different ideas, and suggesting novel experiments.
 Authors sometimes disagree about which scientific theories and evidence count as ‘the best’, but their supporting discussion clarifies these disagreements and provides readers with an understanding of differences concerning computational approaches within scientific practice.